 Anyone with enough experience to work independently in the studio.
 We are unable to provide technical assistance during Open Access sessions so if you are unable to work independently we may be able to suggest a suitable class, but you will not be able to attend Open Access sessions until you have reached a suitable standard of proficiency.
-You do not need to be a member of ELP to use open access.
+You do not need to be a Supporter of ELP to use open access.
 Unfortunately at present we cannot allow under-18s to use the facilities.

 Materials to bring

 The studio sells a limited range of materials, such as metals, inks and paper, and we have some supplies available for hire, such as screens for printing on paper and fabric.
 For a more detailed list of what we supply and sell, please refer to the following page.